On Average-Case Error Bounds for Kernel-Based Bayesian Quadrature: Experiments

 \subsection{Setup}

-{\bf GP model.} In accordance with our theoretical analysis, we use a GP with the Mat\'ern-$\nu$ kernel, adopting the common choice $\nu = 3/2$.
+{\bf GP model.} We adopt the common choice $\nu = 3/2$ for Mat\'ern-$\nu$ kernel, and the GP noise hyperparameter $\lambda$ is fixed as $10^{-4}$ for both kernels \footnote{Our theory uses choices such as $\lambda = \Theta(T^{-\frac{\nu}{d}})$ with unspecified implied constants, which makes it difficult to choose the parameter in a way that exactly matches the theory.
+However, since the theory dictates choosing $\lambda$ to be small, we set it to be small here accordingly.}.
 The lengthscale is left as a free parameter, as is an additional scale parameter that we introduce (multiplying \eqref{eq:kMat}) to permit functions with varying ranges.
-Except where stated otherwise, these two parameters are learned by maximizing the data log-likelihood \cite{Ras06} using the built-in SciPy optimizer based on L-BFGS-B. We seek to solve the BQ problem with a constant weight function, i.e., $p(\xv) = 1$.
+Except where stated otherwise, these two parameters are learned by maximizing the data log-likelihood \citep{Ras06} using the built-in SciPy optimizer based on L-BFGS-B, which is also used for finding the maximum variance point.
+We seek to solve the BQ problem with a constant weight function, i.e., $p(\xv) = 1$.

 {\bf Evaluation.} We compare MVS-MC against its two components, MVS and Monte Carlo.
 For MVS and MVS-MC, we perform 100 trials, with each trial using a distinct set of 3 random initial points (but these are common to both methods).
 For MC, since every round is already randomized, we simply run 100 trials without initial points.
-For all functions, we consider a time horizon of $T = 250$, and evaluate the performance using the mean absolute error, with the ground truth value being determined by the SciPy \textsc{nquad} function (without noise).
+For all functions, we consider a time horizon of $T = 250$, and evaluate the performance using the mean absolute error, with the ground truth value (and also $\Ihat_1$ at Line 7 of Algorithm \ref{alg:two-phase-bq}) being determined by trapezoidal rule with $10^5$ uniformly-spaced grid points (without noise).
 Error bars in our plots indicate $\pm 0.5$ standard deviation with respect to the 100 trials.

-{\bf Other details.} We compute the approximate integral $\Ihat_1$ (see Line 12 of Algorithm \ref{alg:two-phase-bq}) using the SciPy \textsc{nquad} function if the dimension is one.
-For higher dimensions, we approximate it using $10^5$ Monte Carlo iterations to avoid the potentially slow behavior of \textsc{nquad}.
+{\bf Varying the split size.} In our theoretical analysis, we let MVS-MC use half of the samples for each component (MVS and MC).
+However, in practice, it may be beneficial to allow different splits.
+In our experiments, we additionally explore the effect of the split fraction, i.e., the fraction allocated to the MVS part, and plot the final error with respect to that fraction.
+A split of 0 corresponds to MC, and a split of 1 corresponds to MVS.